 His research fields include immigration and citizenship politics, nationalism, xenophobia/islamophobia, the accommodation of Islam, right-wing populism and public policy analysis.

-His work has appeared among others in Electoral Studies, European Sociological Review, Ethnic and Racial Studies, European Journal of Political Research, European Societies, Global Networks, International Migration Review, Journal of Ethnic and Migration Studies, Political Studies and West European Politics.
+His work has appeared among others in Electoral Studies, European Sociological Review, Ethnic and Racial Studies, European Journal of Political Research, European Societies, Global Networks, International Migration Review, Journal of Ethnic and Migration Studies, Political Studies, Social Forces and West European Politics.
 He has recently edited a volume on “Islamophobia in the West” (Routledge) and co-authored a book with Hanspeter Kriesi, Edgar Grande et al. on “Political Conflict in Western Europe” (Cambridge UP).

 He studied political science at the University of Lausanne (1998-2002) and at the Institut d’Etudes Politiques in Paris (2000/01).
 He worked as a research assistant at the Department of political science at the University of Lausanne (2002) and at the Department of political science at the University of Zurich (2003-2008).